Imjin War: Battle of Chungju

-General Yi Il then planned to use the Joryeong pass, the only path through the western end of the Sobaek mountain range, to check the Japanese advance.
-However, another commander appointed by the Joseon government, Sin Rip, had arrived in the area with a cavalry division and moved 100,000 combined troops to the Chungju fortress located above Joryeong pass.
-Rather than face a siege, Sin Rip decided to fight a battle in the open fields of Tangeumdae, which he felt ideal for the deployment of his cavalry unit.
+General Yi Il planned to use Joryeong pass, the only path through the western end of the Sobaek mountain range, to check the Japanese advance.
+However, another commander, Sin Rip, had arrived with a cavalry division and moved 100,000 combined troops to the Chungju fortress above Joryeong pass.
+Rather than face a siege, Sin Rip decided to fight in the open fields of Tangeumdae, which he felt ideal for the deployment of his cavalry unit.
 Since the cavalry consisted mostly of new recruits, however, Sin Rip was concerned that his troops may easily be tempted to flee the battle.
 As a result, he felt the need to trap his forces in the triangular area formed by the convergence of the Tancheon and Han rivers in the shape of a "Y".
 This field, however, was dotted with flooded rice paddies and was generally not suitable for cavalry action.

-On 5 June 1592, the First Division of approximately 18,000 men led by Konishi Yukinaga left Sangju and reached an abandoned fortress at Mungyeong by nightfall.
-The next day, the First Division arrived at Tangeumdae in the early afternoon, where they faced the Korean cavalry unit at the Battle of Chungju.
-Konishi divided his forces into three and attacked with arquebuses from both flanks as well as the front.
-The Korean arrows fell short of the Japanese troops, which were beyond their range, and General Sin's two charges failed to break the Japanese lines.
+On 5 June 1592, approximately 18,000 men under the First Division and led by Konishi Yukinaga left Sangju and reached an abandoned fortress at Mungyeong by nightfall.
+The next day, this force arrived at Tangeumdae in the early afternoon, where they faced the Korean cavalry at the Battle of Chungju.
+Konishi divided his forces into three and attacked with arquebuses from both flanks and the front.
+The Korean arrows fell short of the Japanese troops, and General Sin's two charges failed to break the Japanese lines.
 General Sin then killed himself in the river, and the Koreans that tried to escape by the river either drowned or were decapitated by the pursuing Japanese.